Froebel gifts

 The Froebel gifts (Fröbelgaben) are educational play materials for young children, originally designed by Friedrich Fröbel for the first kindergarten at Bad Blankenburg.
-Playing with Froebel gifts, singing, dancing, and growing plants were each important aspects of this child-centered approach to education.
+Playing with Froebel's gifts, singing, dancing, and growing plants were each important aspects of this child-centered approach to education.
 The series was later extended from the original six to at least ten sets of gifts.

 Description

-The Sunday Papers (Sonntagsblatt) published by Fröbel between 1838–1840 explained the meaning and described the use of each of his six initial "play gifts" (Spielgabe): "The active and creative, living and life producing being of each person, reveals itself in the creative instinct of the child.
+The Sunday Papers (Sonntagsblatt) published by Fröbel between 1838 and 1840 explained the meaning and described the use of each of his six initial "play gifts" (Spielgabe): "The active and creative, living and life producing being of each person, reveals itself in the creative instinct of the child.
 All human education is bound up in the quiet and conscientious nurture of this instinct of activity; and in the ability of the child, true to this instinct, to be active."

-Between May 1837 and 1850, the Froebel gifts were made in Bad Blankenburg in the principality of Schwarzburg Rudolstadt, by master carpenter Löhn, assisted by artisans and women of the village.
+Between May 1837 and 1850, Froebel's gifts were made in Bad Blankenburg in the principality of Schwarzburg Rudolstadt, by master carpenter Löhn, assisted by artisans and women of the village.
 In 1850, production was moved to the Erzgebirge region of the Kingdom of Saxony in a factory established for this purpose by S F Fischer.

 Fröbel also developed a series of activities ("occupations") such as sewing, weaving, and modeling with clay, for children to extend their experiences through play.
-Ottilie de Liagre in a letter to Fröbel in 1844 observed that playing with the Froebel gifts empowers children to be lively and free, but people can degrade it into a mechanical routine.
+Mrs. John [Maria] Kraus-Boelte, an American pioneer of Fröbel education, believed that ready-made toys inhibited potential for thoughtful interactions between child and toy that would engage with imaginative faculties.
+She praised Fröbel's gifts for providing children the means to compose and transform the provided materials within the limits of nature.
+She emphasized the importance of guiding children through the gifts according to Fröbel's outlined occupations in order for children to receive the most developmentally significant impact.

-Each of the first five gifts was assigned a number by Fröbel in the Sunday Papers, which indicated the sequence in which each gift was to be given to child.
+Each of the first five gifts was assigned a number by Fröbel in the Sunday Papers, which indicated the sequence in which each gift was to be given to the child.